 Incandescent Lamp Principle and Construction of Incandescent Lamp

 How do Incandescent Lamps Work?When an object is made hot, the atoms inside the object become thermally excited.
-If the object is not melt the outer orbit electrons of the atoms jump to higher energy level due to the supplied energy.
-The electrons on these higher energy levels are not stable they again fall back to lower energy levels.
-During falling from higher to lower energy levels, the electrons release their extra energy in a form of photons.
-These photons then emitted from the surface of the object in the form of electromagnetic radiation.
+If the object does not melt, the outer orbit electrons of the atoms jump to higher energy level due to the supplied energy.
+The electrons on these higher energy levels are not stable, they again fall back to lower energy levels.
+While falling from higher to lower energy levels, the electrons release their extra energy in a form of photons.
+These photons are then emitted from the surface of the object in the form of electromagnetic radiation.

 Construction of Incandescent LampThe filament is attached across two lead wires.
-One lead wire is connected to the foot contact and other is terminated on the metalic base of the bulb.
+One lead wire is connected to the foot contact and other is terminated on the metallic base of the bulb.
 Both of the lead wires pass through glass support mounted at the lower middle of the bulb.
 Two support wires also attached to glass support, are used to support filament at its middle portion.
-The foot contact is isolated from metalic base by insulation materials.
+The foot contact is isolated from metallic base by insulating materials.
 The entire system is encapsulated by a colored or phasphare coated or transparent glass bulb.
-The glass bulb may be filled with insert gases or it is kept vacuum depending upon rating of the incandescent lamp.
+The glass bulb may be filled with inert gases or it is kept vacuum depending upon rating of the incandescent lamp.